 Bill Ayers spent part of the last week in Boston.
 Boston is the region where Progressive Labor and the WSA is strong, and Bill spent most of his time working with the people there who support the expulsion of PL.
-There was

-Follet Strikep.
-10 also time spent talking about the National Action, and we again encountered the old-fashioned, regional exceptionalist notions about how national actions don't relate to the local people, about how they take people away from their on-going work, etc. We must be very thorough in our study of this argument, as in many cases over the years, it has been one of the main reasons for our failure to support the Vietnamese at these national actions.
-None can deny that the Pentagon, Oakland Stop the Draft Week, and Chicago contributed significantly to the building of a mass imperialist movement.
-With clear anti-imperialist politics, an action this fall will guarantee that no organizers can make any mistakes of not being out front with our support for the Vietnamese, our position on international revolution, and our position on black and brown liberation and the necessity of organizing v white working revolutionary movement that will not scab on the oppressed and colonized
+There was encountered the old-fashioned, regional exceptionalist notions about how national about how they take people away from very thorough in our study of this Vietnamese at these national actions.
+None can deny that the Pentagon, Oakland Stop the Draft Week, and Chicago contributed significantly to the movement.
+With clear anti-imperialist politics, an action this fall will guarantee that no organizers can make our support for the Vietnamese, our position on international revolution, and our position on black and brown liberation and the necessity of organizing white working people into a revolutionary movement that will not scab on the oppressed and colonized peoples of the world.